the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/00-foreword/03-faq.md

 Yes, there is 100% money back guarantee for two months if you don't think it's a good fit.
 Please contact me directly to seek a refund.

-**What's your motivation behind the book?**
+**What's your motivation behind your books?**

-I want to teach about this topic consistently.
+I want to teach about topics consistently.
 I often find materials online that don't receive updates, or only apply to a small part of a topic.
 Sometimes people struggle to find consistent and up-to-date resources to learn from.
 I want to provide this consistent and up-to-date learning experience.
 Also, I hope I can support the less fortunate with my projects by giving them the content for free or by [having other impacts](https://www.robinwieruch.de/giving-back-by-learning-react/).
 Recently, I've found myself fulfilled when teaching others about programming, as it's a meaningful activity I prefer over any 9-to-5 job.
 I hope to continue this path in the future.